Leica M and SL Mirrorless Cameras

 The M series are a bit different than most later mirrorless cameras in that the M-mount Leicas use an optical rangefinder (manual focusing) and they don't rely upon Live View on the rear LCD or an EVF to compose.
 Later variations of the M (9, M-E, Monochrom, 240, etc.) are full frame, while the original M8 is APS sensor size.

-In 2015 Leica introduced yet another mirrorless camera, the SL, once again based around a full frame sensor and using the L mount.
+In 2015 Leica introduced yet another mirrorless camera type, the SL, once again based around a full frame sensor and using the L mount.

-The T (and now TL2), CL, and the SL2 share a lens mount, the L-mount, with CL/TL lenses being crop-sensor lenses mostly to be used with the TL and CL models, and SL lenses being full frame lenses that can be used with all L cameras.
+The T, CL, and SL series share a lens mount, the L-mount, with CL/TL lenses being crop-sensor lenses mostly to be used with the TL and CL models, and SL lenses being full frame lenses that can be used with all L cameras.
 Panasonic and Sigma also make L-mount lenses.

 Here is the full set of current Leica mirrorless cameras, with complete data for each: